 Terrorism in Glasgow

 In recent years, Europe has been targeted by several terrorist attacks.
 The richer western European countries are most often targeted.
-So there is some risk of a terrorist attack in Glasgow.
+So there is some risk of those attacks in Glasgow.

 But let’s put that into context: terrorist attacks are still very rare.
-The chances of a terrorist attack successfully happening in Glasgow, while you’re there, are very small.
+The chances of an attack successfully happening in Glasgow, while you’re there, are very small.
 You should be aware of the very small risk, but you shouldn’t let it deter you from traveling.

 Report any suspicious bags or packages, wherever you see them, but especially in transport settings.
 You should also report any behavior which you consider to be suspicious.

 Criminality in Glasgow

 Criminal activity in Glasgow really isn’t much of a problem.
 As I mentioned earlier, there are some areas of crime in the city, but these are largely away from any of the tourist zones.

 Though you shouldn’t be scared at all when you visit Glasgow, there are some things you should be aware of.